-The Mule Tail was one of Shorty Harris’ mines and started the rush to the Goldbelt District in the early 1900s.
+The Mule Tail was one of Shorty Harris’ mines, and the rush to the Goldbelt District started in the early 1900s.
 It is a small mine, and only a single ore car and lonely adit remain out in this desolate corner of Death Valley National Park.

 Perched above the Lippincott Road in Saline Valley, unknown to most travelers below, is the nearly forgotten Inyo Copper Mine.
 Once owned by the Inyo Copper Mines and Smelter Company in the early 1900s, ore ranging from 4% to 41% copper was discovered here.
 The rich ore must have been